-The Draft Bison and Elk Management Plan and Environmental Impact Statement will be available for a 60-day public review.
-The alternatives, the impact analysis, or other features may be changed as a result of comments received during the review.
-Once the draft document has been revised, a final plan and environmental impact statement will be published, and a record of decision will then be prepared and signed, identifying which alternative has been selected as the final plan.
-The regional directors of the U.S. Fish and Wildlife Service and the National Park Service will select the preferred alternative, based primarily on legal responsibilities of the two agencies with respect to bison and elk conservation and management in their units, WGFD herd objectives, and public input.
+No sooner than 30 days following publication of the Final Bison and Elk Management Plan and Environmental Impact Statement, a Record of Decision will be signed identifying which alternative has been selected as the final plan.
+The Regional Directors of the U.S. Fish and Wildlife Service and the National Park Service will select their preferred alternative, based primarily on legal responsibilities of the two agencies with respect to bison and elk conservation and management in their units, WGFD herd objectives, and public input.
 The selected alternative's goals, objectives, and strategies will become the primary components of a stand-alone bison and elk management plan that will be implemented by the agencies.